 Prologis’ Moghadam Rises on Harvard Business Review’s 2018 Best-Performing CEO List

-For the third consecutive year, Prologis CEO Hamid Moghadam has been included in Harvard Business Review's list of 100 Best-Performing CEOs in the World.
-This year, Moghadam is number 17 on the list ranking the 100 top executives who have implemented long-term strategies that have resulted in established and proven track records.
+For the third consecutive year, Prologis CEO Hamid R. Moghadam has been included in Harvard Business Review's list of 100 Best-Performing CEOs in the World.
+This year, Hamid is number 17 on the list ranking the 100 top executives who have implemented long-term strategies that have resulted in established and proven track records.
 In its ninth year, the list is based on financial returns during a CEO’s entire tenure and also factors in company performance on environmental, social and governance (ESG) issues.
-Since first appearing on the prestigious list in the #53 position in 2016, Moghadam’s position has risen each year.
+Since first appearing on the prestigious list in the #53 position in 2016, Hamid’s position has risen each year.

 According to Harvard Business Review (HBR), steadiness and stability in turbulent times are virtues that significantly define the 100 men and women with spots in HBR’s 2018 ranking of the world’s top-performing CEOs.
 Their companies have proved that they can maintain momentum amidst varied outside influences such as savvy competition, customer needs, investor demand and political and economic change.